aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/powerqueryformula/_index.md

 ```

-the name of the power query formula.
+Gets the name of the power query formula.

 **Returns:**
 java.lang.String